ueberdosis/blog/content/blog/10/post.md

 ## Day Job
 Some companies make open source part of your day job.
 If you don’t need to work on an own project, but love a regular job’s safety, consider looking for such an employer.

-By the way, we’re looking for a [frontend engineer](https://ueberdosis.io/frontend-engineer) and a [PHP developer](https://ueberdosis.io/php-developer), both roles include working on existing and new open-source projects.
+By the way, we’re looking for a [frontend engineer](https://ueberdosis.io/frontend-engineer) and a [PHP developer](https://ueberdosis.io/php-developer), both roles include working on existing and new open source projects.

 ## Sponsored features
 People always request features.
 Try turning feature requests into sponsored work, and offer to add those features in exchange for money.
 If multiple users or companies ask for the same functionality, you can even offer to share the development costs.
 Don’t forget to mention your sponsors in the release notes!

 ## Sponsorware
 [Sponsorware](https://github.com/sponsorware/docs) is a way to offer sponsors early-access to private repositories.
-When you reach a certain number of sponsors, you can open-source the project and make it available to everyone.
+When you reach a certain number of sponsors, you can open source the project and make it available to everyone.

 It will help if you start new projects regularly and have an audience that can’t wait to test them.